fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 26: Philosophy of History
 - _PoH_, 1-13.
 {% include alert.html class='info' title='Leave time for GitHub' text="
 A short reading assignment, partially to let you get used to posting on GitHub.
-Everyone should post a comment on the following, drawing from the previous two readings:
+Everyone should post a comment on the following, drawing from the previous two readings and your own personal experience:
-- Where have you encountered historiography before?
-- Should you have encountered historiography before?
+- What's the difference between studying the philosophy of history and historiography?
-- Why is history important?
+- What is history for?
 "%}

 ### 28: Pre-classical History + Greco-Roman History